4d/go-mobile/docs/docusaurus/insert-tabs.md

 ---
 id: insert-tabs
-title: Insert Tabs in Markdown Files
+title: Inserting Tabs in Markdown
 ---

 You can now insert tabs in markdown files: